Add to your Claude Code skills

 # Or on macOS, double-click "Friday Setup.command"

 The first-run helper installs dependencies, builds Friday, starts the local runtime, and opens the setup page.
-On macOS it also installs the login startup agent and menu bar companion so Friday can come back after restart.
+On macOS it also attempts to install the login startup agent and menu-bar companion (an unsigned local-source build — not a notarized or release-proven desktop distribution; see the capability matrix) so Friday can come back after restart.
 If you run it from Desktop, Documents, or Downloads, it prepares the launchd-safe runtime at ~/Friday automatically before installing the login agents.

 git clone https://github.com/thesongzhu/Friday.git